 Why Study Abroad?

 Strengthen your resume.
-As globalization sets in, the number of employers who hire those with international experience will continue to grow.
-Even now, people are being asked to understand the global aspect of their chosen field.
+The number of employers who hire those with international experience will continue to grow.
+People are being asked to understand the global aspect of their chosen field, and study abroad can give valuable insights.

 Study your major in its context.
 Studying European history in the buildings where that history was made, international economics in a developing country, or comparative politics in a new democracy can make your subject come alive.